Experience the farmyard, animals & outbuildings:

-Echo Farm has been restored & furnished with antique and vintage items from the 1890's to the 1950’s providing an idea of how an Australian farming family lived.
-Open the cupboards and you'll find things you never knew about and things you may have forgotten during a Guided Tour or Experience.
-Seven life-size sculptures carved with a chainsaw represent a time line of Australian History.
+The old farmhouse has been restored and furnished with antique and vintage items from the 1800's to the 1950’s, providing an idea of how Australian farming families once lived.
+Wander inside the old farmhouse, open cupboards and find things you never knew existed and things you may have forgotten about.

 ECHO FARM HISTORY

-Echo Farm's original cottage and outbuildings were built by the 1890's from stones picked from the paddocks; you can see the old stone walls and keystones in the chaff shed and cellar of the cottage.
-The harness shed and house verandah were built in the 1920's from locally hand quarried limestone blocks.
+The original part of Echo Farm's cottage and some of the outbuildings were built before the 1890's from stones picked from the paddocks; you can see the old stone walls and keystones in the chaff shed and cellar of the cottage.
+The harness shed, house verandah and kitchen were built in the 1920's from locally hand quarried limestone blocks.

-Jenny Butcher set up Echo Farm as a museum about 2007 with everyday items that Australian pioneer families would have used and that others discarded long ago.
-After purchasing the Farm Bruce and Linda added the friendly farm animals.
+Echo Farm was set up as a museum in 2007 with everyday items that Australian pioneer families would have used and that others discarded long ago.
+Over time the farm has expanded with lots of friendly farm animals.

 For up to date reviews of Echo Farm

 please check on links below.